Kunalll1/Foss-Engine/README.md

 ## Installation

 1. Click the `CODE` button on the GitHub page and choose `Download ZIP` to download the plugin.

-2. Upload the wp-content-generator.zip file via the `Plugins > Add New section` in your WordPress dashboard.
+2. Upload the foss-engine.zip file via the `Plugins > Add New section` in your WordPress dashboard.
 3. Activate the plugin from the Plugins menu in WordPress.

-4. Go to Content Generator > Settings and enter your OpenAI API key.
+4. Go to Foss Engine > Settings and enter your OpenAI API key.

-5. Navigate to Content Generator > Topics to begin generating content.
+5. Navigate to Foss Engine > Topics to begin generating content.

 ## Frequently Asked Questions